coldtype/coldtype/README.md

 ---

-Hello!
-Not sure how you got here unless you
+_Hello!
+Not sure how you got here unless I gave you the link personally — if I didn’t, you’re welcome to look around, but know that this is alpha-quality software that’s mostly undocumented._

 # What is Coldtype?